fma2/lightning-talks/redis_gemsy_talk.md

 # redis-rb gemsy talk

 #### Overview
-Redis-rb is Ruby client library for [Redis](http://redis.io/), which is "an open source, BSD licensed, advanced key-value cache and store" ([source](http://redis.io/)).
+Redis-rb is a Ruby client library for [Redis](http://redis.io/), which is "an open source, BSD licensed, advanced key-value cache and store" ([source](http://redis.io/)).
 It is very fast and can be used for all kinds of things, including data structures like lists, sets, and hashes.
 For example, [Resque](https://github.com/defunkt/resque) is built on Redis for "processing background jobs or even scheduled jobs." ([source](http://www.ryanalynporter.com/2012/06/12/simple-redis-caching-in-ruby/)).

 The Ruby gem for Redis acts as a thin layer over the standard Redis API ([source](http://www.ryanalynporter.com/2012/06/12/simple-redis-caching-in-ruby/)).
 Using the Redis gem allows you to issue [Redis commands](http://redis.io/commands) in your Rails app.